MBNA Long 0% Money Transfer Credit Card review 2020

 Compare money transfer credit cards

-When it comes to repayments, you can make manual repayments online or over the phone (0345 606 2062), or alternatively set up a direct debit.
-A direct debit is a great idea because it protects you from forgetting to make a repayment and either damaging your credit score, getting hit with a penalty fee or losing any promotional rates as a result.
+When it comes to repayments, you can make manual repayments online or over the phone (0345 606 2062), or better still set up a direct debit.
+A direct debit protects you from forgetting to make a repayment and either damaging your credit score, getting hit with a penalty fee or losing your 0% rates as a result.
 You can arrange a direct debit for repayments when you apply for the credit card.
 The table below shows the options available.

 Choose from the following direct debit options for your monthly repayments: